al3v/JWT-Auth/README.md

 3. **Security and Efficiency:**
    - JWT is encrypted and signed, providing high data security.
 The server does not perform session verification with each request, speeding up processes.

+## Differences Between JWT and Session-Based Authentication

+1. **Server Load:**
+   - **Session-Based:** The server stores session information in memory or a database, which can increase load and complexity.
+   - **JWT-Based:** The server does not store session information.
+The token itself contains all necessary user information, reducing server load.

+2. **State Management:**
+   - **Session-Based:** Requires stateful server management, meaning the server must keep track of each user's session.
+   - **JWT-Based:** Is stateless, meaning the server does not need to maintain session state.
+The client's token carries all necessary information.

+3. **Scalability:**
+   - **Session-Based:** Can become challenging to scale, as session information needs to be shared across servers or a central store must be used.
+   - **JWT-Based:** Easier to scale since no session information is stored on the server.
+Any server can validate the token without needing shared state.

+4. **Security:**
+   - **Session-Based:** Sessions can be hijacked if cookies are intercepted.
+Requires additional measures to ensure security.
+   - **JWT-Based:** Tokens are signed and can be encrypted, making them more secure.
+However, if a token is intercepted, it can still be used until it expires.

+5. **Transmission Ease:**
+   - **Session-Based:** Each request must verify the session ID, which requires a lookup in the server's **session store**.
+   - **JWT-Based:** The token is self-contained, and verification is done by checking the token's signature and claims, which can be faster.
 ## Summary
 - Authentication is critical for security, user tracking, and personalization.
 - Traditional methods include username and password, multi-factor authentication, and session-based authentication.